Supporting student learning during times of disruption

 Developing assignments and assessments

-- How will you engage students virtually, through online discussions, small group projects, or reflection-oriented activities?
+- How to encourage and assess students’ engagement in online discussions, small group projects, or reflection-oriented activities

 - For example, for classes with significant writing (weekly responses, multiple papers, etc.), students could have the opportunity to revise a certain number of assignments and compile them into a final portfolio.
 The portfolio should then be annotated, where students explain their writing and revision process for each piece and include a brief introductory statement about the work as a whole, or which elements of their growth in the class the portfolio highlights.